Overview

 • The camaraderie of program membership

-Off-campus cultural experiences include the theater, ballet, symphony, literary events, and conferences.
-Honors students must attend at least three performances or events distributed over Fall and Spring Terms each academic year.
+Each year Honors students choose from a variety of on-campus and off-campus cultural experiences, such as the theater, ballet, symphony, literary events, and conferences.
+Honors students must attend at least two performances or events each academic year, ideally one per semester.
 The University pays admission fees and arranges group transportation.
-Students are welcome to participate in more than the required number of group field trips, but must pay their own admission for extra ticketed events.
+Students are welcome to participate in more than the required number of group field trips but must pay their own admission for extra ticketed events.
 In addition to special events, students visit regional museums or sites that have historic, cultural, or scientific significance.
-Examples include the Abbey of Gethsemani, the American Museum of Science and Energy, the East Tennessee Historical Center, and Oak Ridge National Laboratory.

 Academic Elements

-For more information, including admission requirements to the program, review our academic catalog or contact Dr. Gerald Mattingly, director of the Honors Program.
+For more information, including admission requirements to the program, review our academic catalog or contact Dr. April Kilinski, director of the Honors Program.